MachinisteWeb/node-atlas/TLTR.md

 {
-	"httpPort": 7777,                       /* Set the real application HTTP port if port 80 is already listened. */ "urlHttp": 80,                          /* Set the frontal port for application on the world wide web (proxy). */ "httpSecure": "security/server",        /* Set the directory for find ".key" and ".crt" file for HTTPS. */ "urlHostname": "www.my-website.com",    /* Set the hostname for the application on the world wide web. */ "urlRelativeSubPath": "/example",       /* Set a subdirectory for the application url. i.e.: "https://www.my-website.com/example/". */
+	"httpPort": 7777,                       /* Set the real application HTTP port if port 80 is already listened. */ "urlHttp": 80,                          /* Set the frontal port for application on the world wide web (proxy). */ "httpSecure": "security/server",        /* Set the directory for find "server.key" and "server.crt" file for HTTPs. */ "urlHostname": "www.my-website.com",    /* Set the hostname for the application on the world wide web. */ "urlRelativeSubPath": "/example",       /* Set a subdirectory for the application url. i.e.: "https://www.my-website.com/example/". */
 	"languageCode": "en-gb",